2017-2018 Board of Directors

 + Erin Heintz

 ERIN HEINTZ, Judicial Evaluation Committee Co-Chair, is an Assistant General Counsel at Rochester Regional Health.
 She supports all labor and employment law matters for the health system.
 Prior to joining Rochester Regional Health, Erin was an associate with Littler Mendelson, P.C., where she counseled and defended employers in employment litigation matters.
 Erin received her Bachelor of Arts Degree from Virginia Tech, and received her Juris Doctor degree from Syracuse University College of Law.
-Erin also serves on on the Advisory Board for The Salvation Army.
-Erin and her husband Jeff reside in the City of Rochester.
+Erin also serves on the Advisory Board for The Salvation Army.
+Erin, her husband Jeff and her son Liam reside in the City of Rochester.

 CLE Committee Co-Chairs